Running a half marathon (or full marathon) is hard. Sometimes life makes it harder by timing up race day and your period. WTF.

 The show (in this case the race) must go on – so here is how I deal with running a half or full marathon on my period.

 Running on your period

-Keep these in my race bag and show up to the starting line with 2 tampons tucked someone on me (either my sports-bra or belt).
-I change it before the race and have an extra just in case I need it during the race.
+I kept these items in my race bag and showed up to the starting line with 2 tampons tucked somewhere on me (either my sports-bra or belt).
+I changed my tampon right before the race and have an extra just in case I need it during the race.

 *Note: You’re not supposed to take an anti-inflammatory before running.
 But I have taken them when I’m in pain from something not running related.
 I’m healthy and take a normal dose.
 Don’t take anything before running because it’s dangerous (and I don’t want to be blamed for that).

 2. Reassess my goals.

 I consider that I might be fighting fatigue, dealing with cramps, extra water weight or want to cry because my shoe laces are tied unevenly… and may not be in it to win it.